 \section{On general polarized abelian varieties of type $(1,\dots,1,d)$}

 In this section, we prove \autoref{main_thm}.
-Although the argument become a little complicated, the essential idea is the same as the surface case.
-In the following examples, it is not difficult to bound $\beta(l)$ from above.
-To show that the type is of the form $(1,\dots,1,d)$, we need \autoref{lem_example_surface}.
+Although the argument becomes a little complicated, the essential idea is the same as the surface case.
+In the following examples, it is not difficult to bound $\beta(l)$.
+To show that the type is of the form $(1,\dots,1,d)$, we use \autoref{lem_example_surface}.